Apollo 11: Backup crew

 The backup crew consisted of Lovell as Commander, William Anders as CMP, and Haise as LMP.
 Anders had flown with Lovell on Apollo 8.
 In early 1969, Anders accepted a job with the National Aeronautics and Space Council effective August 1969, and announced he would retire as an astronaut at that time.
 Ken Mattingly was moved from the support crew into parallel training with Anders as backup CMP in case Apollo 11 was delayed past its intended July launch date, at which point Anders would be unavailable.

-By the normal crew rotation in place during Apollo, Lovell, Mattingly, and Haise were scheduled to fly on Apollo 14, but the three of them were bumped to Apollo 13: there was a crew issue for Apollo 13 as none of them except Edgar Mitchell flew in space again.
-George Mueller rejected the crew and this was the first time an Apollo crew was rejected.
-To give Shepard more training time, Lovell's crew were bumped to Apollo 13.
-Mattingly would later be replaced by Jack Swigert as CMP on Apollo 13.
+Under the normal Apollo crew rotation, Lovell, Mattingly, and Haise would have been assigned to Apollo 14.
+However, because Alan Shepard had only recently returned to flight status and needed additional training, NASA reassigned his crew to Apollo 14 and moved Lovell's crew up to fly Apollo 13 instead.
+Shortly before launch, Mattingly was replaced by Jack Swigert due to concerns over possible measles exposure.

 Support crew

 During Projects Mercury and Gemini, each mission had a prime and a backup crew.
-For Apollo, a third crew of astronauts was added, known as the support crew.
-The support crew maintained the flight plan, checklists and mission ground rules, and ensured the prime and backup crews were apprised of changes.
-They developed procedures, especially those for emergency situations, so these were ready for when the prime and backup crews came to train in the simulators, allowing them to concentrate on practicing and mastering them.
-For Apollo 11, the support crew consisted of Ken Mattingly, Ronald Evans and Bill Pogue.
+For Apollo, NASA added a third group, the support crew.
+Their job was to maintain the flight plan, checklists, and mission rules, and to keep the prime and backup crews updated on any changes.
+They also developed procedures—especially for emergencies, so that by the time the prime and backup crews entered the simulators, they could focus on practicing and mastering them.
+The support crew for Apollo 11 was Mattingly, Ronald Evans, and Bill Pogue.

 Capsule communicators

-The capsule communicator (CAPCOM) was an astronaut at the Mission Control Center in Houston, Texas, who was the only person who communicated directly with the flight crew.
-For Apollo 11, the CAPCOMs were: Charles Duke, Ronald Evans, Bruce McCandless II, James Lovell, William Anders, Ken Mattingly, Fred Haise, Don L. Lind, Owen K. Garriott and Harrison Schmitt.
+The capsule communicator (CAPCOM) was an astronaut stationed at the Mission Control Center in Houston, Texas, and was typically the only person permitted to communicate directly with the flight crew.
+This practice ensured that messages came from someone best able to understand the situation in the spacecraft and to relay guidance from flight controllers as clearly as possible.
+For Apollo 11, the CAPCOMs were backup and support crew members Anders, Evans, Haise, Lovell, and Mattingly, along with Charles Duke, Owen Garriott, Don L. Lind, Bruce McCandless II, and Harrison Schmitt.